-A nostalgic, blood and rain-splattered love letter to London and all that is and has ever been good, bad and decidedly ugly about the Big Smoke, Edgar Wright’s Last Night in Soho is, surprisingly, the director’s first film to appear at LFF.
+A nostalgic, blood and rain-splattered love letter to London and all that is and has ever been good, bad and decidedly ugly about the Big Smoke, Edgar Wright’s Last Night in Soho is, surprisingly, the director’s first effort to screen at the London Film Festival.
 Constructed with his trademark panache, it is bold, bracing and stylish in both its aesthetics and an outstanding retro soundtrack, but as its parallel leading ladies will discover to their peril, not all that glitters is gold.

 Moving eastwards to the capital from the West Country on this occasion, the Hot Fuzz director’s latest film sees aspiring designer Eloise (a terrific Thomasin McKenzie) say goodbye to her beloved nan (Rita Tushingham) in Cornwall and set off for the London School of Fashion.
 Unsure as to how she will refer to herself when her name goes up in lights – Eloise, Ellie or even Elle, maybe – her quest for fame and fortune runs parallel tracks to a journey of self-discovery, of making it on her own and proving her worth.
 Due caution will be given here to avoid anything straying into spoiler territory, but visions of people, places and events from the past – and how they relate to a young woman’s mental health in the present – are key to a characteristically kinetic, delirious narrative, which also targets a more profound level of introspection.